Teacher Education Programs

 Students in the 3-2 Engineering Program attend SUNY Oneonta for the first three years, and must pursue one of the following Liberal Arts majors: Chemistry, Computer Science, Geology, Mathematics, Meteorology, Physics, or Statistics.
 At the beginning of the fourth year, students transfer to an engineering school for the completion of the five-year program.
 (Majors in some of these disciplines may need to spend more than three years at Oneonta to complete the major and the engineering courses for transferring to engineering school.)
 The B.S. degree in the chosen Liberal Arts major is awarded by SUNY Oneonta and the B.S. in Engineering is awarded by the engineering school.

 Students may be accepted into the 3-2 Engineering Program during their first semester freshman year.
-Students are expected to meet the following criteria: a minimum grade point average (GPA) of 2.5 and completion of General Chemistry I (CHEM 111 ), General Physics I (PHYS 203 ), and Calculus I (MATH 223 ) with grades in each course not less than "C." Students above the level of freshman who apply for admission into the program will be considered individually, but admission criteria will not be less rigorous than those criteria stated for freshmen.
+Students are expected to meet the following criteria: a minimum grade point average (GPA) of 2.5 and completion of CHEM 1111 , PHYS 2030 , and MATH 2230 with grades in each course not less than “C.” Students above the level of freshman who apply for admission into the program will be considered individually, but admission criteria will not be less rigorous than those criteria stated for freshmen.
 Students in the program must maintain a minimum overall GPA of 2.5 and a 2.5 GPA in those courses required for entrance into the junior year at engineering school.
 In general, these are courses in chemistry, engineering, mathematics, computer science, and physics.
-If the student has three initial grades of "D" or "E" in those courses required for entrance into the junior year at engineering school, or if the student fails to maintain satisfactory academic progress in meeting the requirements, he or she may be dropped from the program.
+If the student has three initial grades of “D” or “E” in those courses required for entrance into the junior year at engineering school, or if the student fails to maintain satisfactory academic progress in meeting the requirements, they may be dropped from the program.

 Engineering-designated courses are listed in this catalog under the offerings of the Chemistry and Biochemistry Department and the Physics and Astronomy Department.